squid314/java-game-of-life/life-steps.md

         classpath configuration.runtime
     }

-Now you should be able to run `gradle run` and see the compilation and execution of the program itself.
+Now you should be able to run `gradle run` on the command line and see the compilation and execution of the program.